Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 How are we supposed to know?
 There are over 50,000 mods on nexus, There is no way anyone can tell you if a mod is going to cause problems or not.

-First thing to check
+Things to check
+1. Is there already a guide for it available
-1. Mod Conflicts from Mod organizer tool - this will tell you if the files being changed as touched by any other mods in the list.
+1. Are there any mod conflicts from Mod organizer tool - this will tell you if the files being changed as touched by any other mods in the list.
 You would see this by looking at Mod organizers "information" panel to see if any files are overwritten by your new mod.
-2. Record conflict resolution.
+1. Record conflict resolution.
 The next thing to check is the actual ESP/ESL/ESM files for conflicts.
 I would recommend the following guide <https://tes5edit.github.io/docs/5-conflict-detection-and-resolution.html> to help you to learn how to check for mod conflicts within SSEEdit.
 If there are any then most likely you would need to write a conflict resolution patch.

 ---